jackdignamit/Azure-Honeypot-SIEM-Attack-Analysis-Lab/README.md

 This project showcases how I established a cloud-based honeypot VM in Azure and sent brute-force attempt logs to a SIEM workspace.
 The workspace was integrated into Microsoft Sentinel to identify failed login attempts, conduct geolocation IP filtering, and visualize source locations on a live attack map.
-I then wrote KQL queries for event filtering, analyzing, and alert creation; acquiring hands-on experience in SIEM operations, log analytics, and security monitoring.
+I wrote KQL queries for event filtering, analyzing, and alert creation; acquiring hands-on experience in SIEM operations, log analytics, and security monitoring.

 ### **Platforms and Technology Used:**
 Azure VMs, SIEM (Microsoft Sentinel), KQL, Log Analytics, Data visualization, Networking & firewall configuration, Geolocation IP filtering